cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 ## The proof of correctness

-Lets prove the **correctness** of the algorithm, i.e. that it is setting all the values $lp []$ correctly, and every value will be set exactly once.
+Let's prove the **correctness** of the algorithm, i.e. that it is setting all the values $lp []$ correctly, and every value will be set exactly once.
 Hence, the algorithm will work for the linear time, as all the remaining actions of the algorithm, obviously, work for *O (n)*.

 For that we should notice that every number $i$ has **only one equation** in such way: